Methi Paneer Recipe

 6. Remove the cooked food from the heat and set it aside.
 When the paneer is hot, avoid cutting it into triangles since it can crumble.

-7. In a bowl, mix tomato puree, yoghurt, and sliced tomatoes.
+7. In a bowl, mix tomato puree, yogurt, and sliced tomatoes.

 8. Add all the spices and mix.